ACTION AND ADVOCACY archives

 In early December, the required number of were certified by the State Board of Canvassers.
 The initiated legislation was sent to the Michigan House and Senate for a single floor vote with only a simple majority needed to enact it into law.
 The League urged voters to contact their state legislators asking them to take no action on the petitions, but rather, to allow the issue to be on the November, 2014 ballot.
 This "Let the Voters Decide" action would allow ALL Michigan voters to participate in this important decision about women's health.

 Equal Pay Day (April 9, 2013) was originated in Michigan by the Pay Equity Network and adopted by the National Committee on Pay Equity (NCPE) in 1996 as a public awareness event to illustrate the gap between men's and women's wages.
 Equal Pay Day symbolizes how far into 2013 women must work to earn what men earned in 2012.
 Tuesday is the day of the week on which women's wages catch up to men's wages from the previous week.
 It is a national day of recognition that demonstrates there is still a pay gap between women's and men's wages.
 People wear red on Equal Pay Day to symbolize that women and minorities are "in the red" with regard to their pay.
 Members of the League of Women Voters joined other organizations in Lansing to call attention to Equal Pay Day.
-Click here to read one of many news articles about the rally at the capital and the legislation that was introduced on April 9th.
 NOTE: The US Department of Labor, Women's Division, has two publications available regarding equal pay (click on appropriate link): A Guide to Women's Equaly Pay Rights and An Employer's Guide to Equal Pay

 ACTION ALERT: April, 2013: SUBSTANCE ABUSE SCREENING, HEALTH CARE DENIAL, MEDICAID COVERAGE, PREVENTION FROM USING REFERENDUM PROCESS